 Opportunities at the Museum of Contemporary Art (MCA) include the multicultural curatorial fellowship and volunteering at lectures, exhibition openings, galas and more.

 At Museo de las Americas, students can volunteer or intern in all areas of the Museo — from acting as docents or assisting in art installation to collections, marketing or business.

 Downtown Aurora Visual Arts

 DAVA offers arts education to urban youth between the ages of 3 and 17.
 Students can gain experience in teaching art to youth and working in a nonprofit environment through roles as volunteers, interns and guest artists.

-In addition to these featured partnerships, you will find that faculty and staff are constantly reaching out and building more connections that benefit our students.
+In addition to these featured relationships, you will find that faculty and staff are constantly reaching out and building more connections that benefit our students.

 Roddy MacInnes, Associate Professor of Photography